levitation-opensource/SkypeExportArchiveToTextConverter/README.md

 # Skype export archive to text converter

+Scrolling the Skype chats is painfully slow and searching over multiple chats is impossible.
+It would be much more convenient to have the Skype chat histories available as text files.

 This software utility extracts chat logs into a human readable text format from Skype export archives.
 <br>You can request a machine-readable archive export of your Skype chats from here: https://secure.skype.com/en/data-export
 <br>After downloading the archive, provide the filename of that archive to this utility in the form indicated below in order to obtain the chat log files in text format.